Canon 1D X Mark II vs Sony H300

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the H300 are recent models that are part of the current product line-up.
-The H300 replaced the earlier Sony H200, while the 1DX Mark II followed on from the Canon 1DX.
+The H300 is a recent model that features in the current product line-up of Sony.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Sony H300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.